D-dimensional self-gravitating lattice gas in general relativity: TOV Equations

 Using the scaling Eq.~(\ref{eq:tov_scaling}), the $D$-dimensional TOV equation can be written as

 where

-To get density (or energy density) and pressure profiles, Eq.~(\ref{eq:d_tov_scaled}) needs to be supplemented by the equation of state (\ref{eq:scaled_eq_stat}) and solved numerically out from the origin at $r=0$ to the point $R$ where the pressure falls to zero.
+To get density (or energy density) and pressure profiles, Eq.~(\ref{eq:d_tov_scaled}) needs to be supplemented by the EOS (\ref{eq:scaled_eq_stat}) and solved numerically out from the origin at $r=0$ to the point $R$ where the pressure falls to zero.
 The boundary conditions required to solve the two coupled non-linear differential equations Eqs.~(\ref{eq:d_tov_scaled}) and (\ref{eq:scaled_eq_stat}) are